 The following topics are but a select sample, representative of areas currently under investigation by LaMarsh members:

-- Developmental trajectories of mood disorders from childhood to
+• Developmental trajectories of mood disorders in Aboriginal youth

-- Risk in vulnerable infants of immigrant & transnational families
+• Risk in vulnerable infants of immigrant and transnational families

-The Centre’s research agenda has shifted from its original focus on violence to a focus on children and youth, including children and youth at risk.
+The Centre’s research agenda has shifted from its original focus on violence and conflict resolution to a focus on children and youth, including children and youth at risk.